In the last 5 years, startup activity has gained immense velocity.

 There’s a caveat before you decide to double down on your best performing traffic channels.
 Some channels like affiliates might not scale because there are multiple variables governing their performance.

-2. Continuously perform A/B tests – For getting considerable results from data, you need to perform many A/B tests.
-View hypothesizing as a process rather than a one-time thing.
+2. Continuously perform A/B tests – Effective growth hackers perform many A/B tests.
+Take it from them and view hypothesizing as a process rather than a one-time thing.

 As per Dave McClure, you should find the things that your users hate and kill a feature every week.